jgoldm01/sudokuSolver/readme.txt

-This program finds a solution to a sudoku puzzle of any difficulty.
+solver.py finds a solution to a sudoku puzzle of any difficulty.

-It reads in a text file specified on the command line. call with: python solver.py board.txt
+The program reads in a text file specified on the command line. call with: python solver.py board.txt

 An example body of board.txt would be: